-The Risk Committee consists of three members which the Board believes is sufficient to handle the nature, scale and complexity of the business conducted by it.
+The Risk Committee also consists of four members.
 When appointing Risk Committee members, the Board ensures that there is an appropriate representation of Independent Non-Executive Directors which is proportionate to the nature, scale and complexity of ECCU.

 There is cross membership between the Audit and Risk Committees so as to enhance Board consideration of risk related issues across the undertaking.
 Specifically, the Chairman of each committee is a member of the other.